VMikulasek/fast_math_library/README.md

 ![Vec3](img/vec3.svg)

 ![Vec4](img/vec4.svg)

 Note:
 * 4-element vector is the only vectorized variant in GLM
 * seq variant of 4-element vector is vectorized by compiler for simple operations
+* glm uses vector sqrt instruction - can be improved here
+* glm SqrtLowp uses approximated invsqrt with multiplication instead of division - can be improved here